The Unlikely Pilgrimage of Harold Fry and the Discipline of Restraint

 That idea, self-preservation hardening into personality, gives the piece its quiet danger.
 It examines what happens when grief is absorbed rather than expressed, when silence becomes routine, when endurance replaces connection.

 There are moments that land closer than expected.
 The idea of living in self-preservation mode, of convincing yourself that endurance is enough, is not abstract.
 The musical does not wallow in despair, but it sits with it.
-It asks what happens when the version of yourself you have settled for no longer feels sustainable.

 It does not promise hope.
 It does not offer resolution.